Implementing fault-tolerant scenarios for NAT VMs

 - nat-b: Standby NAT instance.

-- route-switcher-...: Cloud function that switches outgoing traffic over to the standby NAT instance if the primary one is down.
+- route-switcher-...: Cloud function switching outbound traffic to the standby NAT instance if the main one is down.

-To deploy the test infrastructure and test the route-switcher:
+To deploy the infrastructure and test your route switcher:

 - Deploy your resources.